DanielTockan/Skii/README.md

    lat: 45.29806,
    image: 'https://i.imgur.com/LumFgEX.jpg',
    user: users[0],
-   description: 'With the access of the Three Valleys, Val Thohave one of the largest skiing area in the world!
-Beginintermidates and experts will all find a challenge here!',
+   description: 'With the access of the Three Valleys, Val Thorens is one of the largest skiing area in the world!
+Beginners, intermidates and experts will all find a challenge here!',
    skilifts: '137',
    openingtimes: '08:30 - 16:30',
    slopeslength: '600km',